Landscape at West Campus Point

 - Homeowners may opt to maintain their carport and/or fireplace strips, but must inform our manager, Sandie Foehl, who will record your decision and convey it to the landscape crew.
 On site, your decision will be recorded on the end carport pillar with a stenciled C (for carport) and F (for fireplace).
 The landscapers will then know that they are NOT responsible for maintaining the area(s), with the exception of irrigation.
 This means you are responsible for the plants: weeding, pruning, dead plant removal, and disposal.

-- Homeowners may not plant, trees, climbing vines (except in carport strip), or invasive plants of any kind.
+- Homeowners may not plant, trees, climbing vines (except in the carport strip), or invasive plants of any kind.
 Carport vines must be kept trimmed, so they look neat, do not climb on the stucco, and do not harbor pests.